QSB-106: Information disclosure through uninitialized memory in libxl

 [4] The leaked memory could reveal the ASLR secret of the libvirtd

-process.
-But this is only useful when the attacker has knowledge of
+process, but this is only useful when the attacker has knowledge of

 a memory vulnerability in libvirtd/libxl that is reachable in Qubes

-[5] Unless the user actively configures something else for a qube, it's
+[5] Unless the user actively configures something else for a qube, its

-IP addresses is based on it's qid/dispid (number from 0 ..
-10000)
+IP addresses is based on its qid/dispid (a number from 0 to 10000),

 and the MAC addresses is the same for all qubes.

-[6] When starting a disposable qube via qrexec it could try to time the
+[6] When starting a disposable qube via qrexec, a malicious qube could

 --